 Done Deal: Casey Whipple Finds Niche as Bell’s Correspondent Credit Manager

 Casey Whipple was one of the first 3 members of Bell Bank’s correspondent team.
-After 15 years working in correspondent credit, 5 of those as manager, his knowledge of what it takes for a correspondent deal to be approved has become almost instinctive.
+After so many years working in correspondent credit, including as credit manager, his knowledge of what it takes for a correspondent deal to be approved has become almost instinctive.

 Casey also understands that a denial isn’t always final.
 He is very willing to work with banks to turn a “not quite” application into one that’s “just right” for approval.

 The variety of deals he sees from all over the country keep his job interesting.
 It’s Casey’s responsibility to look over a deal, scrutinizing the details and analyzing the terms.
 If he thinks it’s a loan Bell should move forward on, he’ll pass it along to his team of credit officers.
 If not, he will talk to the banker applying for the participation about why it’s being declined and what, if anything, could be done to improve the terms.

 Casey stresses that it’s always worth asking – even if it seems like a deal might not be approved.
 He can offer suggestions to get it where it needs to be.